Cant-Stop-Columbus/vaccinateoh/README.md

 - `make down` will stop all containers _except the `nginx-proxy` container_.
 - `make nginx-proxy-down` will stop the `nginx-proxy` container.

-## Instructions for Windows Machine
+### Instructions for Windows Machine

 After following steps in First-Time Install before proceeding to Starting Your Environment, perform the below steps.

+Using Powershell in Administrator mode.

-1.Install the chocolatey package manager for Windows compatible to Windows 7+ / Windows Server 2003+ [following instructions](https://chocolatey.org/install) using Powershell in Administrator mode.
+- Install the chocolatey package manager for Windows compatible to Windows 7+ / Windows Server 2003+ [following instructions](https://chocolatey.org/install)
-2.`choco install make` in Powershell Window.
+- Run `choco install make` in Powershell Window.
-3. Open Git Bash Window with path set to Build folder and follow steps in Starting Your Environment.
+- Open Git Bash Window with path set to Build folder and follow steps in Starting Your Environment.

-While Executing make setup-environment on Windows we would get the following error.
+While Executing make setup-environment on Windows if we get the below error follow resolution steps.

-$ make setup-environment
+`$ make setup-environment
 docker-compose exec --user=application web yarn install the input device is not a TTY.
-If you are using mintty, try prefixing the command with 'winpty' 1
+If you are using mintty, try prefixing the command with 'winpty'
-make: *** [Makefile:164: install] Error 1
+make: *** [Makefile:164: install] Error 1`

 To fix this we can modify the Makefile in build folder as shown below.

-DOCKER_WEB_EXEC=winpty docker-compose exec --user=application web
+- DOCKER_WEB_EXEC=winpty docker-compose exec --user=application web
-DOCKER_DB_EXEC=winpty docker-compose exec db DOCKER_DB_COMMAND=winpty docker-compose exec -T db
+- DOCKER_DB_EXEC=winpty docker-compose exec db
+- DOCKER_DB_COMMAND=winpty docker-compose exec -T db